modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 </center>

 **Figure 7.2.** Distribution of equilibrium heights of particles within a gravitational field (left image) and successive positions recorded every 30 seconds; the projections of displacements in the x-direction are also indicated (right image).
-Both images come from the book *Les atoms*.

 To carry out his experiments, Perrin first very carefully prepared particles of the same radius ($0.53 \times 10^{-6}$ m)and then he marked on the microscope reticule the successive positions of a chosen particle.
 Then he plotted those points on a paper, determined the corresponding displacements of the particle and calculated the mean square value of those displacements.